 Please note that we are aligning ourselves with NSF’s commitment to broadening participation, which is embedded in its Strategic Plan through a variety of investment priorities related to the Learning and Stewardship strategic outcome goals.
 Specifically, we are expanding efforts to broaden participation from underrepresented groups and diverse institutions across all geographical regions.

-Applications are due by August 10, 2021 12pm ET.
-All applicants will receive a decision within a few weeks.
+Applications are due by Tuesday, February 1st at 5pm ET.
+All applicants will receive a decision 2 weeks later.

 - All educators participating in the workshop will be required to complete a workshop evaluation survey.

 - High school educators selected for the workshop will be compensated for their time at the rate of $25/hour.